Remote sensing in geology: Image processing

 Image processing is crucial to convert raw data into useful information.
 For imaging remote sensing, where spectral data are collected and recorded in pixels of an image, a two dimensional representation.
 After removal of noise and calibration, images are then geo-referenced to relate pixel to real-life geography.
 The first-hand data are then corrected to remove noise such as atmospheric disturbance, structural effects and distortion.
 Remote sensing data are often validated by ground truth, which usually serves as training data in image classification to ensure quality.

-The image interpretation could be achieved by an interpreter or computation.
-The reliability of the map interpreted is high only if the expert has a thorough understanding of geomorphology, how the surface landscape could be shaped by possible interactions of numerous factors and the limitation of the method.
-Although there exist a wealth of experiences is present for visual interpretation of aerial photos, the method is time-consuming and prone to human errors.
+Aerial and satellite imagery interpretation can be achieved by a human interpreter or through computation.
+Human interpretation of geologic features can be very high quality if the expert has a thorough understanding of the subject they are interpreting, e.g. geomorphology.
+However, visual interpretation of aerial photos is time-consuming and highly experienced interpreters are expensive.
 Digital supervised or unsupervised landform classification employing crisp or fuzzy clustering logic have opened new possibility to the viable solutions.
 However, computation algorithms are subject to scale dependence matters and arbitrary definition of class boundaries.
 The presence of vegetation cover and rugged terrain may also reduce the applicability.
 Statistical and computational algorithms to identify correlations are developing vigorously for image analysis.
 For example, the emergence of non-parametric classifiers such as neural network becomes an alternative in classifying massive data.